Who works for Tape Op?

 Can I write a column for Tape Op?

-Notice there are no regular columns in Tape Op besides letters, gear and CD reviews, table of contents and Larry's endrant.
+No. Notice there are no regular columns in Tape Op besides letters, gear reviews, table of contents and the end rant.
 This is because space is at a premium and we want to offer a variety of features.
 So the answer is no.

 Who Started Tape Op?